ImageView in Android with Example

 Note: All the attributes of the ImageView which are starting with app:layout_constraint are the vertical and horizontal constraints to fix the image position in the activity.
 This is very necessary to add the constraint to the ImageView otherwise, all the images will take the position (0, 0) of the activity layout.

 Go to the MainActivity file and refer to the following code.
 Below is the code for the MainActivity file.
-Comments are added inside the code to understand the code in more detail.
-Since in the activity, only 2 images have been added and nothing else is being done like touching a button, etc. So, the MainActivity file will simply look like the below code.
+Since in the activity, only 2 images have been added and nothing else is being done like touching a button, etc. So, the MainActivity file will simply look like the below code i.e. no change.